dtr-org/unit-e-experiments/README.md

 ## Setup / Configuration

-1. Copy the `.env.example` file to the `.env` file and ensure that the paths are correct (it will depend on your local environment, that's why `.env` is not versioned).
+1. Copy the `.env.example` file to the `.env` file and ensure that the specified paths are correct and reachable (it will depend on your local environment, that's why `.env` is not versioned).

 2. In order to develop the simulations, you will need to install the dev packages with the `pipenv` tool by executing `pipenv install --dev`.